-(1) Common Shares beneficially owned or controlled.
-As of March 26, 2010, the Directors of the Corporation owned beneficially, directly and indirectly, 152,300 Common Shares representing less than one percent of the issued and outstanding Common Shares.
+- (1) Common Shares beneficially owned or controlled.
+As of March 28, 2011, the Directors of the Corporation owned beneficially, directly and indirectly, 194,800 Common Shares representing less than one percent of the issued and outstanding Common Shares - (2) On January 1, 2010, the Fund completed a plan of arrangement under the Canada Business Corporations Act pursuant to which, (i) the Corporation became the direct and indirect owner of subsidiaries that own and operate the businesses previously held and operated by the Fund, and (ii) the individuals listed above ceased to be trustees of the Fund and became Directors of the Corporation.